LOOKING TO SPONSOR THIS WEB PAGE?

 Serious Accidents: Avoidance thru Consequences (Basic)

-Gregory Narsh, Attorney, Troutman Pepper
+Greg Narsh, Troutman Pepper

 Our culture suggests that everything must be done faster, better, cheaper.
 Most accidents are the result of hurrying (for good reasons or bad), taking shortcuts and ignorance (willful or otherwise).
 Attention to detail may take a little longer but will actually save time, money and lives.
 For those who do not follow this advice, consequences can be severe.